city41/rotary-bobble/README.md

 - Controller

+  - [x] build a working prototype
-  - circuit can likely be improved, just winged it...
+  - [ ] circuit can likely be improved, just winged it...
+  - [ ] resolve the potentiometer noise issue, possibly with an LM4040?
+  - [ ] A switch to disable rotary input
-  - Figure out a good power solution for the Pico
+  - [ ] Figure out a good power solution for the Pico
-  - Instructions on how to create a controller
+  - [ ] Instructions on how to create a controller

 - ROM Hack
+  - [x] single player rotary controls during main gameplay
+  - [x] High score entry using rotary controls
+  - [ ] Allow player two to use rotary controls during a single player game (ie start a game with p2 instead of p1)
+  - [ ] Allow toggling rotary by holding select for a couple seconds
+  - [ ] Rotary controls for both players during a two player match
-  - Add a tagline to the title screen to indicate this is the rotary version
+  - [ ] Add a tagline to the title screen to indicate this is the rotary version
-  - Change the how to play to show rotary controls (big undertaking...)
+  - [ ] Change the how to play to show rotary controls (big undertaking...)
-  - High score entry using rotary controls
-  - Allow player two to use rotary controls
   - bug fixes
   - maybe a website that easily allows applying the hack?